fire1ce/DDNS-Cloudflare-Bash/README.md

 Cloudflare DDNS bash Script for most __Linux__ distributions and __MacOS__.
 Choose any source IP address to update  __external__ or __internal__  _(WAN/LAN)_.
 Cloudflare's options proxy and TTL configurable via the parameters.
+_PowerShell Script for Windows can be found [here](https://github.com/fire1ce/cloudflareDDNS-PowerShell)_

 ## Requirements